 Scenario 2 does not include the additional expense related to a new government office.
-Revenues exceed expenses by an average of two percent.
-An additional levy is needed to balance the proposed Riddermark budget and provide sufficient funding for the Study Area in years two and four.
+Revenues exceed expenses by an average of 7.2 percent, satisfying the requirement outlined in Section 10-2a-205(6).

 TABLE 1.2: SCENARIO 2 - TAX AND FISCAL IMPACT